 It is essential that the study protocol takes into account the intended use of the product to ensure that these elements are covered within the stability studies.
-The results of the stability studies support the claims in the instructions for use.
+The results of the stability studies support the claims in the instructions for CDSCO/IVD/GD/Stability/02/2022 Page 25 of 50 use.
 Careful forward planning will make a significant contribution to ensuring that sufficient resources are made available, effective experiments are performed and both experimental results and associated documentation are recorded in an appropriate manner.